 Inside the B-2 Spirit Cockpit — What Pilots See and Do

-The B-2 bomber cockpit is one of the most photographed and least understood workspaces in aviation history.
-You see the wide, low canopy in official Air Force imagery.
-You see two helmeted heads silhouetted against a glow of screens.
-But what’s actually happening in there — what those two crew members are looking at, touching, and deciding — gets surprisingly little serious treatment outside classified briefing rooms.
-I’ve spent a lot of time digging through declassified documents, public congressional testimony, pilot interviews, and aviation trade publications going back to the Spirit’s first flight in 1989.
-What follows is the most complete picture of the B-2 cockpit that open-source information allows.
+The B-2 bomber cockpit has gotten complicated with all the mythology flying around.
+You’ve seen the photos — wide, low canopy, two helmeted silhouettes glowing against a wall of screens.
+Official.
+Impressive.
+Vague.
+What actually happens inside that cockpit — what those two crew members are reading, touching, and deciding in real time — gets almost no serious treatment outside classified briefing rooms.
+I’ve spent years digging through declassified documents, congressional testimony transcripts, pilot interviews, and aviation trade publications stretching back to the Spirit’s first flight in July 1989.
+For the companion story of how stealth technology was actually invented at Lockheed’s secret facility, Skunk Works by Ben Rich covers everything from the U-2 through the F-117 that preceded the B-2.
+What follows is the most complete open-source picture of that cockpit I could build.

-Fair warning: some of this is going to feel like reading around a locked door.
-Northrop Grumman, the Air Force, and the pilots themselves are careful about what they say publicly.
-But there’s more out there than most articles acknowledge — and the gap between “classified” and “discussed openly at AFA conferences” is wider than you might think.
+Fair warning up front: some of this feels like reading around a locked door.
+Northrop Grumman, the Air Force, and the pilots themselves stay careful about public statements.
+But there’s more accessible information than most coverage admits — and the gap between “classified” and “discussed openly at AFA symposiums” is genuinely wider than you’d expect.

 The B-2 Cockpit Layout — Two Crew, No Backseaters

-The B-2 Spirit carries exactly two people: a pilot (aircraft commander) and a mission commander.
-They sit side by side in a cockpit that spans roughly 10 feet across internally, with ejection seats positioned at a slight offset to allow shoulder room.
-Both crew members face forward.
-There’s no tandem arrangement, no WSO tucked behind the pilot the way you’d find in an F-15E or older strike aircraft.
-Two people, side by side, running a 172-foot wingspan strategic bomber that can carry 40,000 pounds of ordnance across intercontinental ranges.
+The B-2 Spirit carries exactly two people: a pilot — the aircraft commander — and a mission commander.
+They sit side by side in a cockpit spanning roughly 10 feet across internally, ejection seats offset slightly so shoulders don’t fight for the same space.
+Both face forward.
+No tandem arrangement, no WSO tucked behind the pilot the way you’d find in an F-15E or older strike platforms.
+Two people, side by side, running a 172-foot wingspan strategic bomber capable of carrying 40,000 pounds of ordnance across intercontinental ranges on a single sortie.

-That configuration was a deliberate design choice, not a cost-cutting measure.
-The side-by-side layout comes from B-2 heritage going back to earlier strategic bombers — the B-52 has a six-person crew, the B-1B carries four.
-Each generation of bomber has tried to reduce crew requirements as automation absorbs more of the workload.
-The B-2 achieved two-person operation by concentrating enormous processing power into the aircraft’s integrated avionics suite and designing the mission systems so that one person can genuinely manage weapons, navigation, communications, and threat response while the other flies.
+That wasn’t a cost-cutting shortcut — it was a deliberate design philosophy.
+The side-by-side layout draws from deep bomber heritage.
+The B-52 flew with six crew members.
+The B-1B carries four.
+Each generation tried to push crew requirements down as automation absorbed more of the cognitive burden.
+The B-2 hit two-person operation by concentrating enormous processing capacity into its integrated avionics suite, then designing the mission systems so one person could genuinely manage weapons, navigation, communications, and threat response while the other flew the airplane.

-The pilot’s left seat handles aircraft control and is responsible for flight management.
-The mission commander in the right seat owns the weapons employment, sensor management, and communications load.
-In practice, the roles blur constantly.
+The division of labor breaks down cleanly on paper.
+The pilot in the left seat handles aircraft control and flight management.
+The mission commander on the right owns weapons employment, sensor management, and the communications load.
+In practice — mid-sortie, over defended territory — those roles blur constantly.
 Both crew members are fully qualified pilots.
 Both can fly the airplane.
-The division of labor during a combat sortie is more like two surgeons sharing an operating room than a pilot and a passenger.
+It’s less “pilot and assistant” and more two surgeons sharing the same operating room, each trusted to act independently when the situation demands it.

-Crew rest is a real operational consideration on the B-2 in a way it almost never is on tactical aircraft.
-Missions routinely exceed 30 hours with in-flight refueling.
-The cockpit includes a small rest area — barely describable as a bunk — located behind the crew stations, along with a toilet facility and provisions for food.
-A pilot who flew multiple operational missions described it in a 2014 Air Force Magazine interview as “camping in a very expensive tent.”
-The two-person crew means that while one rests, the other manages the aircraft, often solo, over ocean stretches where traffic and threat density are lower.
+Crew rest is a real operational consideration on the B-2 in ways that almost never apply to tactical aircraft.
+Missions routinely run past 30 hours with aerial refueling.
+The cockpit includes a small rest area behind the crew stations — barely a bunk, honestly, more of an expensive horizontal shelf — plus a toilet and provisions for food.
+A pilot who flew multiple operational sorties described it in a 2014 Air Force Magazine interview as “camping in a very expensive tent.”
+While one crew member rests, the other manages the aircraft alone, typically over ocean stretches where traffic and threat density stay low enough to allow it.

 What the Screens and Controls Look Like

-Here’s where open-source information gets genuinely interesting, and where a lot of popular coverage gets lazy.
+Here’s where open-source information gets genuinely interesting — and where most popular coverage gets lazy.

-The B-2’s cockpit was delivered with what Northrop Grumman described publicly as an “all-glass” instrument panel when the aircraft entered service in the mid-1990s.
-This was notable at the time — the F-117 Nighthawk, for comparison, retained more conventional analog gauges alongside its digital displays.
-The Spirit was built from the ground up around multi-function displays.
+Northrop Grumman publicly described the B-2’s cockpit as “all-glass” when the aircraft entered service in the mid-1990s.
+That was notable at the time.
+The F-117 Nighthawk, for comparison, still relied on conventional analog gauges alongside its digital displays.
+The Spirit was built from the beginning around multi-function displays — no analog fallback philosophy baked into the panel design.

-Each crew station features four primary MFDs (multi-function displays) arranged in a two-by-two grid, each measuring approximately 6 by 6 inches in the original configuration.
-These are not touchscreens.
-They’re managed through a combination of bezel buttons surrounding each display and a cursor control device — essentially a trackball — that allows the crew to select menu items, designate targets, and configure system pages.
-The center console between the two seats houses additional controls for communications, fuel management, and the defensive management system.
+Each crew station features four primary MFDs arranged in a two-by-two grid, each screen measuring approximately 6 by 6 inches in the original configuration.
+Don’t make my mistake of assuming these were touchscreens — they weren’t.
+Crew members managed them through bezel buttons surrounding each display and a cursor control device, essentially a trackball, for selecting menu items, designating targets, and navigating system pages.
+The center console between the seats handles communications controls, fuel management, and the defensive management system.

-The original displays were upgraded substantially under the Extremely High Frequency (EHF) satellite communications program and later under the DMS-M (Defensive Management System — Modernization) effort.
-By the mid-2010s, Northrop had also begun work on the Cockpit Modernization Program, which updated the displays to higher-resolution color screens with improved processing.
-Exact specifications of current-generation displays are not publicly released, but a 2018 Air Force budget document referenced the program cost at approximately $96 million for the full fleet of 20 aircraft, which gives some sense of scope.
+Those original displays got substantially upgraded under the Extremely High Frequency satellite communications program, then again under the DMS-M — Defensive Management System Modernization — effort.
+Northrop also began the Cockpit Modernization Program by the mid-2010s, replacing the original screens with higher-resolution color displays running improved processing hardware.
+Exact current-generation specifications aren’t public, but a 2018 Air Force budget document listed the program at approximately $96 million across the full fleet of 20 aircraft — which gives you a sense of what “modernization” means at this level.

-The flight management system deserves its own paragraph.
-The B-2 uses a highly integrated FMS that combines GPS navigation, inertial navigation (using ring-laser gyroscopes), terrain-referenced navigation, and astro-inertial navigation — the latter using star-tracking sensors to correct position over long ocean transits where GPS might be degraded or jammed.
-The astro-inertial system is a descendant of technology originally developed for the SR-71 Blackbird.
-Lockheed’s LN-20 was the Blackbird variant; the B-2 uses an evolved version of that underlying concept, though the specific contractor and model number for the current system is not publicly confirmed.
+The flight management system deserves its own moment.
+The B-2 runs a highly integrated FMS combining GPS navigation, inertial navigation using ring-laser gyroscopes, terrain-referenced navigation, and astro-inertial navigation — that last one using star-tracking sensors to correct position drift during long ocean transits where GPS might be degraded or actively jammed.
+The astro-inertial system descends from technology originally developed for the SR-71 Blackbird — Lockheed’s LN-20 was the Blackbird variant — with the B-2 using an evolved version of that underlying concept.
+The specific contractor and model number for the current system haven’t been publicly confirmed.

-Engine controls are handled by four throttle levers for the four General Electric F118-GE-100 turbofan engines, arranged as two pairs.
-Each pair of throttles controls engines on the same wing side.
-The F118 produces 17,300 pounds of thrust per engine with no afterburner — the B-2 is designed for efficiency at altitude and range, not raw speed.
-Throttle feel and response have been described by pilots as conventional, meaning the exotic exterior of the airplane doesn’t translate to exotic handling inputs at the crew stations.
+Engine controls run through four throttle levers for the four General Electric F118-GE-100 turbofans, arranged as two pairs — each pair controlling engines on the same wing side.
+The F118 puts out 17,300 pounds of thrust per engine, no afterburner.
+The airplane is built for range and altitude efficiency, not speed.
+Pilots who’ve discussed the throttle feel publicly describe it as conventional — the exotic exterior doesn’t translate to exotic handling inputs at the crew station, apparently.

-One system that gets discussed more openly than you might expect is the autopilot and auto-throttle integration.
-The B-2 is notoriously difficult to fly manually at certain flight regimes — the flying wing configuration with no vertical tail surfaces means the flight control computers are doing an enormous amount of work constantly, making tiny corrections to the elevons and drag rudders (called “drag split flaps” officially) to maintain stability.
-Pilots have described manually flying the B-2 in turbulence as an experience that builds humility quickly.
-The flight control system, a quadruplex digital fly-by-wire setup, is not optional — it’s structural to keeping the aircraft airborne.
+One system that gets discussed more openly than you’d expect — the autopilot and auto-throttle integration.
+The B-2 is notoriously demanding to fly manually in certain regimes.
+A flying wing with no vertical tail surfaces means the flight control computers are making continuous, tiny corrections to the elevons and drag split flaps just to maintain stable flight.
+Pilots have described hand-flying the B-2 through turbulence as an experience that builds humility fast.
+The flight control system — a quadruplex digital fly-by-wire setup — isn’t optional equipment.
+It’s structurally necessary to keeping the aircraft in the air.

 Flying a B-2 — What Former Pilots Have Said

-Colonel Bryan Tice, who served as a B-2 pilot and later as operations group commander at Whiteman AFB, described the aircraft in a 2016 interview with Defense News as “deceptively conventional in the cockpit once you get past the visual.”
-His point was that Northrop’s engineers worked hard to make the crew interface familiar to pilots transitioning from other aircraft — specifically from the B-1B Lancer, which supplied many early B-2 crews.
-The goal was to reduce the cognitive load of learning a new airplane so crews could focus on mission complexity.
+Colonel Bryan Tice — B-2 pilot, later operations group commander at Whiteman AFB — described the aircraft in a 2016 Defense News interview as “deceptively conventional in the cockpit once you get past the visual.”
+Northrop’s engineers worked hard to make the crew interface feel familiar to pilots transitioning from other aircraft, specifically the B-1B Lancer, which supplied many early B-2 crews.
+The goal was reducing cognitive load on the new airplane so crews could actually focus on mission complexity rather than fighting unfamiliar controls.

-That said, the approach and landing phase is reliably described as demanding.
-The B-2’s flying wing shape means it has specific pitch and power management requirements on final approach.
-One retired pilot, speaking at an EAA AirVenture forum in 2019 (and not attributing specifics to classified systems), described the sight picture on approach as “unlike anything in the inventory — you’re looking over this enormous curved surface and the runway appears in a way your brain has to learn to trust.”
-The aircraft touches down at approximately 140 knots, which is fairly conventional for a large aircraft, but the visual experience of landing something shaped like a giant stealth arrowhead apparently takes adjustment.
+That said, approach and landing get reliably described as demanding.
+One retired pilot — speaking at an EAA AirVenture forum in 2019, careful not to attribute specifics to classified systems — described the sight picture on final approach as “unlike anything in the inventory — you’re looking over this enormous curved surface and the runway appears in a way your brain has to learn to trust.”
+The aircraft touches down at around 140 knots, fairly conventional for a large platform, but the visual experience of landing something shaped like a giant stealth arrowhead apparently requires genuine mental adjustment.

-Air refueling gets mentioned repeatedly as a workload spike.
-The B-2 refuels from a boom-equipped tanker — KC-135s and KC-10s historically, now KC-46As as well.
-The receptacle is located on the upper fuselage behind the cockpit, which means the pilot is flying formation off a tanker they cannot directly see, using cockpit instrumentation and the boom operator’s voice calls.
-Night refueling over the Pacific during a 30-hour mission, when fatigue is setting in, is described by multiple pilots as the moment when training discipline matters most.
+Aerial refueling gets mentioned repeatedly as a workload spike.
+The B-2 takes fuel from a boom-equipped tanker — KC-135s and KC-10s historically, KC-46As now entering the rotation.
+The receptacle sits on the upper fuselage behind the cockpit, meaning the pilot flies formation off a tanker they literally cannot see directly, relying on cockpit instrumentation and the boom operator’s voice calls.
+Night refueling over the Pacific at hour 28 of a 30-plus hour mission, fatigue compounding — multiple pilots describe that as the moment when training discipline matters most.
+That’s what makes the B-2 endearing to us aviation obsessives — the machine is extraordinary, but the human demands are just as formidable.

-Intruded upon by a question I got wrong for years: I always assumed the B-2’s low-observable requirements created major cockpit visibility problems — that the pilots were essentially flying partially blind to preserve the aircraft’s radar cross-section.
+I got one assumption wrong for years, and it’s worth correcting.
+I always figured the B-2’s low-observable requirements created serious cockpit visibility problems — that the pilots were essentially flying partially blind to preserve radar cross-section.
 The canopy turns out to be surprisingly capable.
-It uses a gold-film transparency coating (similar in concept to the F-22’s canopy) that both reduces radar reflection and filters UV/IR wavelengths.
-Pilots have described forward and lateral visibility as good, with the primary limitation being rearward visibility, which is essentially zero given the aircraft’s shape.
-That’s managed through camera systems and by accepting that the B-2 is not a dogfighter — no one is sneaking up behind it in the threat environments it’s designed to penetrate.
+It uses a gold-film transparency coating — similar in concept to the F-22’s canopy — that reduces radar reflection while filtering UV and IR wavelengths.
+Forward and lateral visibility is good, according to pilots who’ve discussed it publicly.
+The real limitation is rearward visibility, which is essentially zero given the aircraft’s shape.
+That gets managed through camera systems and by accepting an operational reality: the B-2 is not a dogfighter, and nobody is sneaking up behind it in the threat environments it’s designed to penetrate.

 How the B-2 Cockpit Compares to the B-21

-The B-21 Raider is Northrop Grumman’s follow-on to the Spirit, and it represents the generational leap that makes the B-2’s cockpit suddenly look like it belongs in a museum — at least in terms of the underlying architecture, even if the displays have been modernized.
+The B-21 Raider is Northrop Grumman’s follow-on to the Spirit.
+It represents the kind of generational leap that makes the B-2’s underlying cockpit architecture — even with modernized displays bolted on — look like it belongs in a different era.

-Here’s what’s publicly known, sourced primarily from Air Force Secretary and SECAF testimony, official Northrop releases, and the handful of details disclosed around the Raider’s December 2022 rollout at Palmdale.
+Here’s what’s actually public, drawn from Air Force Secretary testimony, official Northrop releases, and the details disclosed around the Raider’s December 2022 rollout at Palmdale.

-The B-21 cockpit is designed around an open architecture — specifically, what the Air Force calls an “open mission systems” framework.
-This means the avionics software can be updated, upgraded, and reconfigured without the kind of expensive, years-long recertification process that plagued the B-2.
-The B-2’s integrated avionics were brilliant for 1989 but were essentially a closed system.
-Adding a new weapon capability to the B-2 required threading the new software through a tightly coupled architecture that touched everything.
-On the B-21, weapons integration and sensor fusion are designed to be modular.
-A new capability should, in theory, slot in the way an app updates on a phone rather than requiring a re-architecture of the entire operating system.
+The B-21 cockpit is built around open architecture — specifically what the Air Force calls an “open mission systems” framework.
+Software can be updated, upgraded, and reconfigured without the expensive, years-long recertification cycles that plagued B-2 modernization programs.
+Frustrated by exactly those integration headaches, Northrop and the Air Force designed the B-21 using modular avionics from the start.
+Adding a new weapon capability to the B-2 meant threading new software through a tightly coupled architecture that touched everything.
+On the B-21, a new capability should slot in the way an app updates on a phone rather than requiring a full system re-architecture.
+That’s the theory, anyway.

 Display technology in the B-21 almost certainly uses large-format touch-enabled screens — the specific configuration hasn’t been released, but every modern military cockpit program since the F-35 has moved toward large-area displays with touch and voice interface capability.
-The F-35’s 20-inch panoramic cockpit display set the template.
-The B-21 cockpit photos released publicly show a wide instrument panel with what appear to be large integrated display panels rather than the discrete MFD grid of the B-2.
+The F-35’s 20-inch panoramic display set the template.
+B-21 cockpit photos released publicly show a wide instrument panel with what appear to be large integrated display panels — not the discrete MFD grid that defined the B-2.

 Crew size for the B-21 is confirmed at two.
 Same as the B-2.
-The Raider is designed to be optionally crewed in the future — meaning the aircraft could eventually be operated remotely or with reduced human oversight for certain mission profiles.
+But the Raider is designed to be optionally crewed down the road — meaning the aircraft could eventually operate remotely or with reduced human oversight for specific mission profiles.
 That’s a significant philosophical shift.
-The B-2 was always a two-human airplane.
-The B-21 is a two-human airplane that’s been architecturally prepared to eventually be something else.
+The B-2 was always a two-human airplane, architecturally and conceptually.
+The B-21 is a two-human airplane that’s been deliberately prepared to eventually become something else.

 The survivability difference between the two cockpits is also worth noting.
-The B-21 incorporates lessons from decades of low-observable development post-B-2 service entry.
-The canopy, crew station sealing, and RF management around the cockpit area are all described as substantially improved over the Spirit.
+The B-21 incorporates decades of low-observable lessons accumulated after the B-2 entered service — canopy design, crew station RF management, sealing around the cockpit area.
 The B-2 represented the state of the art in 1989.
-The B-21 represents the state of the art in the 2020s, which is a different thing entirely.
+The B-21 represents the state of the art in the 2020s.
+Those aren’t the same thing.

-What doesn’t change between the two aircraft is the fundamental human factor: two people, sitting side by side, responsible for one of the most capable weapons systems ever built, making decisions at altitude that matter enormously.
-The screens get better.
+What doesn’t change across either aircraft is the fundamental human equation — two people, sitting side by side, responsible for one of the most capable weapons systems ever built, making decisions at altitude that carry enormous weight.
+The screens improve.
 The software gets smarter.
-The mission — penetrating defended airspace to deliver precision effects at strategic range — stays the same.
-And the pilots who fly these aircraft, whether in a B-2 or eventually a B-21, are working in a cockpit environment that has been engineered down to the smallest detail to make that mission survivable and executable.
+The mission stays identical: penetrate defended airspace, deliver precision effects at strategic range, come home.
+The pilots who fly these aircraft — whether a B-2 or eventually a B-21 — work inside a cockpit engineered down to its smallest detail to make that mission survivable and executable.
 That’s worth understanding clearly, even from the outside.

 Stay in the loop